MasonCollett/imageResizer/README.md

 ## Usage
 --------------
-Command Prompt requires 4 or 5 arguments to run the script.
+There are two ways to run this program in Command Prompt, using either 4 or 5 arguments based on preference/need.

 Using 5 arguments, i.e the "Fixed" Method:
 	1. Path to python.exe file.